colcrunch/killbot/README.md

-# killbot - Rewrite
+# killbot

-This branch is for development with discord.py-1.0.
+Killbot is discord bot built using python3 and discord.py for use with EVE Online.

 ## Major Dependencies